Coverings in p-adic analytic geometry and log coverings I: Cospecialization of the (p')-tempered fundamental group for a family of curves: Introduction

-In general topology, the fundamental group of a connected locally contractible space classifies its (unramified) coverings.
-A. Grothendieck developed an avatar in abstract algebraic geometry: he attached to any algebraic variety a profinite fundamental group, which classifies its finite \'etale coverings.
-For a complex algebraic variety, Grothendieck's fundamental group is canonically isomorphic to the profinite completion of the topologic fundamental group of the corresponding topological space.\\ Here we are interested in an analog in $p$-adic geometry.
-More precisely we will study the \emph{tempered fundamental group} of $p$-adic varieties defined by Y. André.
-The profinite completion of the tempered fundamental group of any smooth $p$-adic algebraic variety coincides with Grothendieck's algebraic fundamental group.
-It also accounts for the usual (infinite) ``uniformizations'' in $p$-adic analytic geometry such as the uniformization of Tate elliptic curves, which are historically at the very basis of $p$-adic rigid geometry.
-Such uniformizations give infinite discrete quotients of the tempered fundamental group.\\ Since the analytification (in the sense of V. Berkovich or of rigid geometry) of a finite étale covering of a $p$-adic algebraic variety is not necessarily a topological covering, André had to consider a category of coverings slightly bigger than just the category of topological coverings.
-He defined tempered coverings, which are (possibly infinite) \'etale coverings in the sense of A.J. de Jong (that is to say, which are, Berkovich-locally on the base, direct sums of finite coverings) such that, after pulling back by some finite \'etale covering, they become topological coverings (for the Berkovich topology).
-The \emph{tempered fundamental group} is the prodiscrete group that classifies those tempered coverings.
-To give a more handful description, if one has a sequence of pointed finite Galois connected coverings $((S_i,s_i))_{i\in \mbf N}$ such that the corresponding pointed pro-covering of $(X,x)$ is the universal pro-covering of $(X,x)$, and if $(S^{\infty}_i,s^{\infty}_i)$ is a universal topological covering of $S_i$, the tempered fundamental group of $X$ can be seen as $\gtemp(X,x)=\varprojlim_i \Gal(S^{\infty}_i/X)$.
-Therefore, to understand the tempered fundamental group of a variety, one has to understand the topological behavior of its finite \'etale coverings.\\ In the case of a curve, the question becomes more concrete since there is a natural embedding of the geometric realization of the graph of its stable model into the Berkovich space of the curve which is a homotopy equivalence.\\ Among applications of tempered fundamental groups, let us cite in passing the theory of $p$-adic orbifolds and $p$-adic triangle groups \cite{andre1} and a $p$-adic version of Grothendieck-Teichm\"uller theory \cite{andre2}.\\
+The framework of this paper for non-archimedean analytic geometry will be Berkovich spaces.
+The underlying space of the analytification of an affine algebraic variety $\Spec A$ in the sense of Berkovich is the set of multiplicative seminorms on $A$ with value in $\mbf R_{\geq 0}$ extending the norm of the base field, endowed with the coarsest topology that makes the evaluation of the norm of any element $f\in A$ continuous.
+The analytification of a smooth algebraic variety is locally contractible, which ensures the existence of universal topological covers.
+Since the analytification (in the sense of V. Berkovich or of rigid geometry) of a finite étale cover of a $p$-adic algebraic variety is not necessarily a topological cover, André had to consider a category of covers slightly bigger than just the category of topological covers.
+He defined tempered covers, which are (possibly infinite) \'etale covers in the sense of A.J. de Jong (that is to say, which are, Berkovich-locally on the base, direct sums of finite covers) such that, after pulling back by some finite \'etale cover, they become topological covers (for the Berkovich topology).
+The \emph{tempered fundamental group} is the prodiscrete group that classifies those tempered covers.
+To give a more handful description, if one has a sequence of pointed finite Galois connected covers $((S_i,s_i))_{i\in \mbf N}$ such that the corresponding pointed pro-cover of $(X,x)$ is the universal pro-cover of $(X,x)$, and if $(S^{\infty}_i,s^{\infty}_i)$ is a universal topological cover of $S_i$, the tempered fundamental group of $X$ can be seen as $\gtemp(X,x)=\varprojlim_i \Gal(S^{\infty}_i/X)$.
+Therefore, to understand the tempered fundamental group of a variety, one has to understand the topological behavior of its finite \'etale covers.